Revine-dev/revine-dev/README.md

 [Freelance web developer](https://www.revine.fr) self-taught since 2017, I recently gratuated from Le Réacteur to become Web and Mobile App Full Stack Developer specialized in JavaScript in 2021.

-📎 Currently : Looking for a position/6 months internship for 📅 August 2021 💫🌟
+📎 Currently : Looking for a remote position/6 months internship for 📅 August 2021 💫🌟

 ### 💻 Technologies